Envío gratuito en pedidos superiores a 100 dólares.

 4. Avoid fabric softeners as they reduce absorbency.

-5. Machine-washable nappies with clear washing instructions simplify the process.
+5. Machine-washable nappies with clear washing instructions make things easier.

 Some nappies feature removable inserts that make washing easier.
 Choosing nappies with a good design helps parents follow diaper-cleaning tips quickly and effectively.